GoogleCloudPlatform/solutions-genai-llm-workshop/readme.md

 1. Configure Google Cloud Environment

-    If you are running the lab in Qwiklabs environment, you can skip step 2.

 To manually configure the Google Cloud project:

 Ensure the following services are enabled in your GCP Project: